Veronica Bertolini: Career

 In 2009, Bertolini moved to Desio, Italy at the sports club ASD San Giorgio '79.
-In 2010, Bertolini became a member of the Italian National team and competed at the 2010 European Junior Championships in Bremen, she qualified in the Ball finals finishing in 6th place.
+In 2010, Bertolini became a member of the Italian National team and competed at the 2010 European Junior Championships in Bremen, Germany.
+She qualified to ball final, finishing in 6th place.

 Bertolini debuted as a senior in the 2011 Season and has competed in the World Cup series and Grand Prix series.
 In 2013, Bertolini participated at the 2013 European Championships in Vienna, Austria.
 She finished 28th in the all-around qualifications at the 2013 World Championships in Kyiv and did not advance to the Top 24 finalists.

 In 2014, Bertolini was invited for a monthlong technical training in Russia's famous Novogorsk Sport center for rhythmic gymnastics.
 She had her highest placement finishing 22nd in the all-around finals at the 2014 World Championships in İzmir.

 In 2015, Bertolini started her season at the Moscow Grand Prix finishing in 15th in all-around.
 She competed at the Lisbon World Cup finishing 19th in all-around and 26th position at the Pesaro World Cup.
 At the 2015 Summer Universiade in Gwangju, South Korea, she finished 10th in the all-around.
 She competed at the 2015 World Cup Final in Kazan, finishing 28th in the all-around.
 At the 2015 World Championships in Stuttgart, Bertolini qualified for her second all-around finals finishing in 23rd position and with Team Italy placing 14th in the overall standings.
 She finished 8th in the all-around at the 2015 Aeon Cup behind Austria's Nicol Ruprecht.